tommccallum/studentteams-slackbot/Readme.md

 pip install slack_bot
 pip install python-dotenv
-git clone https://github.com/slackapi/python-slack-sdk slack-sdk
+git clone https://github.com/slackapi/python-slack-sdk slack-sdk cp .env .env.template
 ```

+Modify the .env file with your Slack credentials for your new bot.

 To run the script you then need to do the following: